 The curriculum encourages students to think beyond the classroom to connect coursework and daily life.
 This partnership focuses on the principles of collaboration, exploration, service learning and interdisciplinary study.
 Intensive examination of social justice issues is balanced with outdoor activities that promote challenges of a different kind and an appreciation of nature.

-“I loved MGP so much this summer.
-I met new friends and tried brand new thing while in the program.”
+“I loved Middle Grades Partnership so much this summer.
+I met new friends and tried brand new things while in the program.”

 Students are researching social issues of interest to them, exploring their passions through literature and working with non-profits to better understand structural racism and activism in Baltimore.
 Projects connect to global issues including Globalization and Sustainability, Development, Scientific Innovation and Cultural Expression.
 Students drew historical connections to current events through visits to the United States Holocaust Memorial Museum and the Newseum in Washington, D.C.